mgkrupagmail/FastMergeWithOutBuffer/README.md

 In the future, the file `merge_without_buffer_standalone.h` will contain implementations of the primary algorithms of this project in a standalone C++ header file (i.e. no other files will be needed).

-# Difference between the variants of the algorithm and their implementations
+# Choosing a variant

-There are two versions of this algorithm, called `MergeWithOutBuffer1()` and `MergeWithOutBuffer2()`.
+There are two versions of this new algorithm, which are called `MergeWithOutBuffer1()` and `MergeWithOutBuffer2()`.
 If you do not know which one to use then use `MergeWithOutBuffer1()`.
 `MergeWithOutBuffer2()` often outperforms `MergeWithOutBuffer1()` *if* the sorted lists contain many repeated values.
 This happens, for example, if the two lists contain a sum total of 10,000 `int`s and all values are between `0` and `2000`.
 If this is _not_ the case (i.e. if there are relatively few values that are repeated in the lists, which is often the case with floating-point data for instance) then there is usually little difference in their execution times, although `MergeWithOutBuffer1()` may sometimes outperform `MergeWithOutBuffer2()`.
 Because `MergeWithOutBuffer2()` performs more object comparisons, `MergeWithOutBuffer1()` is more likely to outperform it if the computational cost of comparing two objects is high enough and if the two lists have enough objects that the algorithms' initialization times do not dominate their total run times.

+# Difference between the variants of the algorithm and their implementations

 `MergeWithOutBuffer2()` is an extension of the `MergeWithOutBuffer1()` algorithm. `MergeWithOutBuffer1()` contains the "minimum" needed in order to implement this new merge algorithm.
 If someone is trying to understand how these algorithms work, then they should start by reading the implementation of `MergeWithOutBuffer1()` (instead of `MergeWithOutBuffer2()`).